1. General information

 - separate lease payments from agreements containing servicing elements,

-- evaluate the possibilities of applying exclusions for short-term leases and whose asset value is low,
+- evaluate the possibilities of applying exclusions for short-term leases and whose base asset value is low,

 - determine the manner of presenting leases in the statement of financial position,